Standby sound bites 22-23 before we go back to the top.

 Gordon Gecko just confirms what they've been taught in class about capitalists.

-Gordon Gecko's not teaching anything, he's confirming them these movies.
+Gordon Gecko's not teaching anything.

-China syndrome did not really create a whole bunch of people who are opposed and frayed in nuclear power, it confirmed for people, it validated what they'd already been taught.
+China Syndrome did not really create a whole bunch of people who are opposed and afraid of nuclear power.

 This is an intricate web of deceit that has been woven by the left throughout every strata of our culture.

-Uh but But but there's a you can do more damage trying to teach something when you don't know how to explain it.
+So when you say teachable moment, yeah, teachable moment, but there's a you can do more damage trying to teach something when you don't know how to explain it.

 And if what you're doing in your teachable moment simply defends something that people already hate, you've lost them.

-You have got to first tell them that what they believe is wrong, and you have to convince them what they believe is wrong.
+You have got to first tell them that what they believe is wrong.

 And then you start with the examples.